 How to Keep Your Garden Stones Looking Like New

-Garden stones, such as gravel, pebbles, and decorative rocks, are becoming increasingly popular in modern landscaping designs.
+Garden stones, such as gravel, pebbles, and decorative aggregates, are becoming increasingly popular in modern landscaping designs.
 Not only do they add a unique aesthetic appeal to any outdoor living space, but they also require much less maintenance than traditional lawns.
 In fact, maintaining a gravel field can be much easier than maintaining a lawn.

 However, despite their durability and resistance to weather, they are not entirely immune to wear and tear from prolonged exposure to the elements.
 Over time, your decorative garden stones may begin to show signs of damage, such as staining, cracking, or unevenness.